noun da·ta·base \ˈdā-tə-ˌbās, ˈda- also ˈdä-\

 There is a difference between "searching" and "researching."

 In Google, the information you find may not be reliable or accurate.
 Using databases helps you find the information you need without you having to do all the thinking.
-The companies who create databases go through all the information out there and find you the most reliable articles for your research.
+The companies who create databases go through the information and find the most reliable articles for your research.

 Pikes Peak Community College Libraries